robjhyndman/robjhyndman.com/unbelievable/ch3.md

 Faith is the gap between evidence and truth.
 The Bible agrees with this:

-<blockquote>Now faith is being sure of what we hope for, being convinced of what we do not see.
-(Hebrews 11:1)</blockquote>
+>Now faith is being sure of what we hope for, being convinced of what we do not see.
+(Hebrews 11:1)

 When there is a lot of evidence, we do not need much faith.
 No-one asks me to have faith in the periodic table, for example.
 But we are justifiably suspicious of people who have faith in crystals, as there is no evidence for crystal powers.